How Do You Know If You Have IBS-C (Irritable Bowel Syndrome with Constipation)?

 Types Of IBS

 Each type of IBS is determined by the type of stool that is most common.

-Features of IBS-C
+Symptoms of IBS-C

 Less than 3 bowel movements per week

-Abnormal stool form (hard, lumpy)
+Abnormal stool form (hard or lumpy)

 Straining to have bowel movements

-Urgency (The need to get to the toilet quickly) with bowel movements
+Urgency (the need to get to the toilet quickly) with bowel movements

 Bowel movements with mucus